 ‘Explosion in Eating Disorders’ During Pandemic: What to Watch For

-At the Beaumont Hough Center for Adolescent Health, patients seeking treatment for eating disorders have increased nearly 50% during the COVID-19 pandemic, when compared to 2019 caseloads.
+At the Hough Center, patients seeking treatment for eating disorders increased nearly 50% early on in the COVID-19 pandemic.

 Understanding eating disorders